 DEM data sources

 The U.S. Geological Survey's excellent National Elevation Dataset covers the United States, Canada, and Mexico.
 1 arc-second (~30-meter) horizontal resolution is available in most areas (NED1).
 For Alaska, 60-meter data is also available (NED2).
+USGS also produces 1/3-arc-second data (NED13), but because those files are nine times larger than NED1 files, only a few mountainous areas (Cascade Range, Sierra Nevada, southern Utah) are available on GPS Visualizer.

 NASA's SRTM1 database (from the Space Shuttle Radar Topography Mission) has a resolution of about 30 meters.
-Previously, SRTM1 data was only available for the United States (and was not very useful because NED1 is generally better), but recently NASA has released SRTM1 tiles for the entire world.
-GPS Visualizer's server does not contain the full global dataset, but it does contain all of Europe, Japan, South Korea, Taiwan, and New Zealand, as well as most of Australia and parts of South Africa.
+Previously, SRTM1 data was only available for the United States (and was not very useful because NED1 is generally better), but now NASA has released SRTM1 tiles for the entire world.
+GPS Visualizer's server does not contain the full global dataset, but it does contain all of Europe, Central America, Japan, South Korea, Taiwan, and New Zealand, as well as most of Australia and parts of South Africa.
 Additional locations may be installed upon request.

 NASA's SRTM3 v3 dataset includes 90-meter resolution for the entire world.
 SRTM3 data normally only goes up to about 60° latitude, but thanks to the efforts of the volunteers at Viewfinder Panoramas, GPS Visualizer has the polar regions covered as well.